ModusCreateOrg/ciscospark-survey-bot/README.md

 ## Setup & Configuration

-1. [Create a *new user*] on Cisco Spark to be the bot.
+1. [Create a *new user*](https://web.ciscospark.com/) on Cisco Spark to be the bot.
 Admittedly, it's untraditional to use a user account, but because of the way the bot works, it needs to be a user and cannot be a bot or an integration.

-2. As that new user, [create an integration].
+2. As that new user, [create an integration](https://developer.ciscospark.com/add-integration.html).

 3. Set the following environment variables.
 If developing locally, you can put these in the `.env` or `.env.local` files: